-SL&P provides an overhead service from our power lines in the alley to the demarcation point on the house.
-For an overhead service the demarcation point between the customer and SL&P is the connection at the mast.
+SL&P provides an overhead service from our power lines/utility poles in the alley to the demarcation point on the house.
+For an overhead service the demarcation point between the customer and SL&P is the connection at the service mast.

 A new residential overhead connection will be allowed at SL&P's discretion.
 It is the responsibility of the customer to contact SL&P for any new service request prior to construction.
-For general service requirements on an underground residential service, please see Underground Residential Connections on page 12.
+For general service requirements on an underground residential service, please see section 5.4 Underground Residential Connections on page 13.